graphops/docs/docs/launchpad/advanced/advanced_kubernetes.md

 2. Install the kubelet: The kubelet is the primary node agent responsible for managing containers on the node and ensuring they match the desired state described in the Kubernetes manifest files.

-3. Run kubeadm join: Once the container runtime and kubelet are installed and properly configured on the worker node, you can run the kubeadm join command to connect the node to the cluster's control plane.
+3. Run `kubeadm join`: Once the container runtime and kubelet are installed and properly configured on the worker node, you can run the kubeadm join command to connect the node to the cluster's control plane.

 4. Network Configuration: After the node is joined to the cluster, you might need to configure network plugins (e.g., Calico, Flannel) to enable communication between nodes and pods.